 The Aggressive Stance Moves Against Others

 For example, the aggressive stance will move against people to get what they want.
 They tend to seek attention from those around them for their accomplishments and try to gain autonomy by controlling their situation.
 Others sometimes interpret this behavior as abrasive and off-putting and can drive relationships away.

 The Dependent Stance Moves Towards Others

 The dependent stance focuses on drawing closer to others to get what they want and achieve goals.
 They generally thrive on being part of a group and collaborating with and relying on others.
 They also find comfort and approval in the group setting.
 Helping others is also crucial for dependent stance types.

 On the other hand, this dependence on others can sometimes lead to over-dependence.
 Dependent types must set and adhere to proper boundaries to maintain healthy and fulfilling relationships.

 The Withdrawn Stance Moves Away from Others

 Instead of relying on the help of others to get what they want, they look inward.
 They highly value self-authenticity and rely on their knowledge and inner strength to lead them to where they are trying to go.

 This is not to say they cannot maintain friendships or close relationships.
-Instead, the withdrawn stance does best when given time and space to think introspectively.
+Instead, the withdrawn stance responds best when given time and space to think introspectively.

 How Enneagram Stances Can Influence Your Career

-Based on their inherent personalities and tendencies, each Enneagram type matches up well with a few different careers.
+Each Enneagram type matches up well with a few different careers based on their inherent personalities and tendencies.
 This is based on what the job requires and how it closely matches the strengths of each Enneagram stance and type.
 The following lists are not exhaustive.
-Instead, they are a few common suggestions of a career for each stance.
+Instead, they are a few common suggestions for a career for those in each stance.